mpham8/rstarGlobal/README.md

 # rstarGlobal

-Replication files for *[Global Trends in Interest Rates](https://doi.org/10.1016/j.jinteco.2019.01.010)* by Marco Del Negro, Domenico Giannone, Marc Giannoni, and Andrea Tambalotti.
+Forked from code from *[Global Trends in Interest Rates](https://doi.org/10.1016/j.jinteco.2019.01.010)* by Marco Del Negro, Domenico Giannone, Marc Giannoni, and Andrea Tambalotti.
+Extends their Global r* model to 18 countries.

 ## Updated r* estimates
 The [Excel file](update/Rstar_Vintages.xlsx) contains original and updated estimates (forthcoming) of the U.S. and world real interest rates.
 These are the estimates displayed in figure 1 of the paper.
 The below figure shows the latest values.